Tiny Tech Tips: From iPhone to Nothing Phone

 The monochromatic images for apps are designed to keep you from being tempted to, well, use your phone.
 There's something unconsciously stimulating about colorful square icons (fuschia with a white camera; a white F with sky-blue background).
 Nothing phone gives you the option to put everything in a dot-matrix style, where every app is bland black and white.

-Better low end response from the built-in stereo speakers would be welcomed, but at least the Ear (2) wireless earbuds sound great for $100 less than AirPod pros.
+Better low end response from the built-in stereo speakers would be.
+But at least the Ear (2) wireless earbuds sound great for $100 less than AirPod pros.
 Unfortunately, the noise canceling effectiveness is lackluster.

 The Nothing phone 2, starting at $599, is the first competitor that feels like it's innovating in the right direction.
 At a $200 price difference from its Apple competitor, there are compelling reasons to check it out.